 The Maryland State Archives contains a great deal of information, which could be useful in locating a person.
 The organization serves as the central depository for government records such as marriage and divorce information, family histories, county records, church records, newspapers, land records and many other sources of information.
 The Archives contain a surprising amount of information, most of which is somewhat old, but it could possibly contain relevant information to your case.

 UCC Filing Records

-When someone obtains a secured loan, there is usually a Uniform Commercial Code file that indicates the that there is a lien on the goods.
+When someone obtains a secured loan, there is usually a Uniform Commercial Code file that indicates that there is a lien on the goods.
 This is done on a county level and can be hand searched at the local county courthouse.
 The information is also forwarded to state records.
-Most states now permit access of UCC records on the net.
+Most states now permit access of UCC records online.
 In Maryland this information is available online at the Maryland Department of Assessments and Taxation.
 Information on liens, real property and other information is available.